Medallia: History

 In April 2020, Medallia acquired voice-to-text specialist Voci Technologies for $59 million.

 In October 2021, Thoma Bravo completed acquisition of Medallia in an all cash transaction valued at $6.4 billion.

+Sponsorship

+Medallia sponsors Pip Hare Ocean Racing, a competitor in the 2020 and 2024 Vendée Globe ocean race, a solo, unassisted round-the-world race in 60 ft monohull sailboats.